Fraser Health is committed to achieving the highest standards in immunization practice.

 Fraser Health maintains an up to date immunization registry for all immunizations provided to children <18 years of age as well as adults.
 This immunization information is then updated in the provincial immunization registry.

-The province requires all COVID-19 vaccine to be documented in the provincial immunization registry.
+The province requires that all COVID-19 vaccine is documented in the provincial immunization registry.

 Primary care providers